 Here's a smart saving tool

 Saving hard is not an easy feat, but saving smart is.
 In recent years, the number of competitive saving tools has sprung up, making it much easier to grow one’s savings, with higher guaranteed returns!
-The eEASY save series is one such smart saving tool for you to tiq it easy.
-Being Singapore’s first online insurance savings plan, eEASY save (a non-participating endowment plan) offers an attractive guaranteed return of 2.46%* p.a. with upfront premium discount.
-For eEASY savepro (a participating endowment plan), you can get up to 3.26%* of returns p.a.. *Terms apply.
+The eEASY save series is one such smart saving tool for you to Tiq it easy.
+Being Singapore’s first online insurance savings plan, eEASY save V offers an attractive guaranteed return of 2.68%* p.a. with upfront premium discount.
+For eEASY save pro, you can get up to 4.07%* of returns p.a.. *Terms apply.

-Signing up before 31st October 2018 will also entitle you to an attractive sign up gift!
 This moves you a step closer to your early retirement goals and provides you with a wider room for flexibility, isn’t it?
-Perhaps you’ll be able to fulfil all your retirement travel bucket list sooner than you think!
+Perhaps you’ll be able to fulfill all your retirement travel bucket list sooner than you think!